Dark-Father/caine-bot/Combat/README.txt

 [IRC] <Caine> Combat Round started.
 Round 1.
 Declare !inits to join combat.
 Declare!bp spends now.

 David: !inits 5
-[IRC] <Caine> David rolled initative: 7
+[IRC] <Caine> David rolled initiative: 7

 An Storyteller (op) can add an additional text to the end of their liner to add NPCs easily to the combat list.
-Storytellers should also be able to add additionial characters to the init list.
+Storytellers should also be able to add additional characters to the init list.
-ST: !inits 3 villian
+ST: !inits 3 villain
-[IRC] <Caine> Villian rolled initative: 9
+[IRC] <Caine> Villain rolled initiative: 9

 Once everyone has joined, the Storyteller casts !showinits and Caine gives back a looped reply of all characters in round.
 ST: !showinits
-[IRC] <Caine> Villian: 9
+[IRC] <Caine> Villain: 9
 [IRC] <Caine> David: 7

 Once the round is completed, the Storyteller casts !newround.
 This clears the current round, displays the new round number